-Nursing Care is provided in the private sector; however, the level of care is different than that provided in the State Homes and the private facilities are not participants in the State Home Program for per diem to eligible residents, nor are they eligible to participate in the State Home Construction Grant program with a 65% match for construction related programs.
+Nursing Care provided by State Veterans Homes is basically the same as the nursing care provided in the private sector.
+The private facilities are not participants in the State Home Program for per diem to eligible residents nor are they eligible to participate in the State Home Construction Grant program with a 65% match for construction related programs.
+Private sector nursing homes are dependent on Medicare and Medicaid services for payment and reimbursement.
+However, some of the nursing homes have contracted with the Federal VA programs for per diem payments.

 Every state has State Veterans Homes Program for long-term nursing care.

-No. The agency has not been approached by any foundation, for-profit or not-for-profit Corporation with efforts to privatize some of the functions of the agency.
+The agency has not been approached by any foundation, for-profit or not-for-profit corporation with efforts to privatize some of the functions of the agency.